juanhenao21/financial_response_spread_year/README.md

 `original_year_data_2008`, and the `decompress_original_data_2008` to the `taq_data` folder.
 Finally you need to move to the folder
 `market_response_2008/project/taq_responses_second/taq_algorithms/` and run the module `taq_data_main_responses_second.py`.
 This will obtain and plot the data for the corresconding stocks.

-## Basic folder

-Contains the first approach to the data and the algorithms used in the group.
-It has not useful information.

-## Cross response individual stocks

-Contains the information of the first work I made in the group.
-Here is the code I used to obtain the results.
-All the planification and issues were reported in this [Trello Board](https://trello.com/b/pJfWRI4u/econophysics-ph-d).